10 MIT Fun Facts Every Applicant Should Know

 The first real-time digital computer, Whirlwind I, was developed in Cambridge as part of a Navy project led by MIT engineer Jay Forrester.
 What started as a flight simulator ended up changing everything.
 You can still see Whirlwind I today at the MIT Museum if you want to meet one of the original brains behind modern tech.

-And it didn’t stop there!
+And it didn’t stop there.
 MIT has been at the heart of computer innovation ever since.
 The GNU Project, the MIT Media Lab, and the World Wide Web Consortium all started here.
 Even the guy who invented the web, Tim Berners-Lee, chose MIT as his home base.
-So, if you’re into computing, you’re walking the same halls as those who built the internet!
+So, if you’re into computing, you’re walking the same halls as those who built the internet.

 7. A cancer gene was first discovered at MIT.